 Each of my kids downloaded a few phone games that could be played without using wifi or data the week before the trip, and they both packed some reading material.

-I found this cool way to travel with Legos that I thought my son would really love, but he kind of acted like he was too cool for Legos now.
+I found this cool way to travel with Legos that I thought my son would really love, but he kind of acted like he was too cool for Legos now that he is older.
 However, I do think it would be perfect for a younger traveler, and it doubles as storage and portable play area.

 Pokemon Go was another amazing way to keep them entertained.
 They were looking forward to each rest stop and gas station so they could search for Pokemon.
 Even though we were driving much too fast to catch them on the road, they still enjoyed looking for the Pokestops along the way.